engineyard/ey-docs/pages/cloud-updates-december-2011.md

 For more information, see [[High availability for clustered environments|environment-high-availability]].

-<a href=#update3><h2 id="update3">Coming soon: Amazon EC2 System Update</h2></a>

-December 5th, 2011

-Amazon is in the process of applying patches to their systems. <b>At this time, no action is required.</b> However, to complete the patch process, your instances will need to be restarted.
-Amazon and Engine Yard are currently working on a plan to ensure this is as painless as possible.
-Engine Yard will provide more information on timeframes shortly.
-In the meantime, here is some additional information from Amazon:

-_We frequently upgrade our EC2 fleet, with many of our patches and upgrades being applied invisibly to customers.
-However, some updates require instances to be restarted and we periodically reboot instances in order to apply these updates.
-The upgrade we're currently rolling out to a portion of our fleet requires a short reboot of these customer instances.
-We recently released our Scheduled Events functionality which allows customers to have greater visibility into when these reboots are happening going forward.
-In addition to added visibility, this enables customers to manage reboots on their own schedule if they want to reboot before the scheduled update window.
-This data is available for customers to easily see on the AWS management console as well as through the APIs.
-Reboots such as these should be infrequent, but may be necessary from time to time to apply upgrades that strengthen our security, reliability and operational performance._

 <a href=#update2><h2 id="update2"><b>Major:</b> Database slave instances can be sized differently from the database master instances</h2></a>